wesselvdv/pgbouncer/doc/config.md

 done with the specified user, meaning that there will be only one pool for this database.

-Otherwise, PgBouncer logs into the destination database with the client user name, meaning that there will be one pool per user.
+Otherwise, pg_ddm logs into the destination database with the client user name, meaning that there will be one pool per user.

 ### password